superlinked/superlinked/docs/getting-started/why-superlinked.md

 ### Okay, But can't I  ...

-1. *Use different already existing storages per attribute, fire multiple searches and then reconcile results?*
+#### 1. Use different already existing storages per attribute, fire multiple searches and then reconcile results?

 <!-- {% hint style="info" %} -->
 Our naive approach (above) - storing and searching attribute vectors separately, then combining results - is limited in ability, subtlety, and efficiency when we need to retrieve objects with multiple simultaneous attributes.
 Moreover, multiple kNN searches take [more time than a single search with concatenated vectors](https://redis.io/blog/benchmarking-results-for-vector-databases/).